sogebot/sogeBot/CONTRIBUTING.md

 -----------------

 - sogeBot uses the 50/72 standard for commits.
-50 characters max for the title (excluding module prefix), an empty line, and then a full description of the commit, wrapped to 72 columns max.
+50 characters max for the title (excluding type), an empty line, and then a full description of the commit, wrapped to 72 columns max.
 See this link for more information: http://chris.beams.io/posts/git-commit/